Phalcode/gamevault-docs/docs/gamevault-plus/introduction.md

 ### Does GameVault+ support multiple GameVault Servers?

 You can enjoy the benefits of GameVault+ on any GameVault Server you connect to.
-However, keep in mind that server administrators may choose to disable certain features offered by GameVault+ in their configurations.
+However, keep in mind that server administrators may choose to disable certain features (like uploading save files) offered by GameVault+ in their configurations.

 ### How many devices can I use with my GameVault+ subscription?